In the current age of information, any technology you own could potentially be used as an avenue for attack, including your mobile phone.

 For example, Yahoo! gives away the first and last two digits of the phone number when attempting to reset an account password.

-Currently, the general public can combat part of the issue by using varying phone numbers when signing up for different online services, and by refraining from providing personal phone numbers when asked to do so by seemingly untrustworthy websites.
+Currently, the general public can combat part of the issue by using varying phone numbers when signing up for different online services, and by refraining from providing personal phone numbers to websites that reveal partial phone number information on their password reset pages.